20 years of exploration and discovery by a passionate guide

 Well, the via ferrata (in Italian we say vie ferrate in the plural, so get used to it, it's a beautiful language).
 Yes, of course, there are plenty of them, both easy and challenging.
 That's where we invented them.
 If you're tempted, don't worry, they're there.

 But you don't have to.
-You can also do classic climbing, with all these walls, you're spoilt for choice (but not many routes under 300m!).
+You can also do classic climbing, with all these walls, you're spoiled for choice (but not many routes under 300m/985ft!).

 Just teasing.
-Above all, there are hundreds of km of trails where you can't get your hands on anything.
+Above all, there are hundreds of km/mi of trails where you can't get your hands on anything.
 Well, not often at all.
 A little in some places, though.

 11. Something special to finish off